Amourspirit/python_ooo_dev_tools/docs/odev/part4/chapter24.rst

 The supplied cell range (``A7:G9``) includes the seed values, and the cells to be filled.

-It's converted into an XCellSeries_ interface by Calc.getCellSeries(), which is defined as:
+It's converted into an XCellSeries_ interface by :py:meth:`.Calc.get_cell_series`, which is defined as:

 .. tabs::